Are you in the process of buying a new oven, but feel overwhelmed by all the options?

 Are Electric Ovens Better Than Gas?

 It varies from person to person.
 If boiled down to basic power consumption, gas ovens are cheaper than electric ones.
-However, they also pose a greater fire hazard.
+However, gas ovens also pose a greater fire hazard.

 Also, electric ovens need less maintenance and are never at risk of being the source of a gas leak.
-They’re overall easier to keep in good condition, and many people prefer to pay a little extra in utilities in exchange for safer appliance use.
+Electric ovens are easier to keep in good condition overall, and many people prefer to pay a little extra in utilities for safer appliance use.

-How Much Does an Oven Wall Installation Cost?
+How Much Does a Wall Oven Installation Cost?

-This will greatly depend on the hourly rate of the contractor you hire to do the job, the materials in your kitchen, and several other factors.
-However, the average cost for a project like this hovers around the $1,800-2,000 mark after considering labor and materials.
+Wall oven installation costs depend on the hourly rate of the contractor you hire to do the job, the materials in your kitchen, and several other factors.
+However, the average project cost hovers around the $1,800-2,000 mark after considering labor and materials.